Glorious Lynx Review: HANDS-ON Experience

 They have a very light initial force and very light actuation force.

-The bottom out force at 60g was a bit light for my liking.
+The bottom out force at 60g was also a bit light for my liking.

 Gaming: